sergeo92/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This program display if a number is positive, negative or zero.
+This program will assign a random number to the variable n each time it is executed.